boots-edu/textbook/source/original/week10.md

 __Topic: Advanced __  __WebEz__  __EventSubject__  __: Passing events between components\.__

 Now that we have the value in the parent\, we can store it\.
-Let’s create an array to hold comments and a counter to keep track of how many we have\.
+Let's create an array to hold comments and a counter to keep track of how many we have\.

 Now we can push a new empty string onto our new array when we create the comment and update it in our subscribe callback\.